Pumpkin spice cinnamon rolls are fabulous in the Fall and all year round. Homemade with pecans and cream cheese frosting, it’s a great treat.

 Frosting is a must when they’re done.
 They should turn out tender and full of pumpkin flavor for sure.
 Served warm or room temperature with a cup of coffee they’re my favorite Thanksgiving and Christmas brunch item.

 Golden brown to perfection in under 30 minutes in the oven, can you taste them already??!!
+If you need something easier with no yeast, give our cinnamon roll muffins a whirl.

 Looking for more easy family recipes and tips?
 LIKE The Typical Mom Facebook page?